stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 ---
-title: "HTTP Strict Transport Security (HSTS) Domains on Github Pages"
+title: "HTTP Strict Transport Security (HSTS) Domains on GitHub Pages"
 categories:
   - Platform
 tags:
-  - Github
+  - GitHub
 ---
-Github Pages is free hosting for static content webpages, and a cost effective way to publish micro-sites for all of your projects.
+GitHub Pages is free hosting for static content webpages, and a cost effective way to publish micro-sites for all of your projects.
 Can it handle custom domains, and HSTS domains?
 How about multiple custom HSTS domains?

 ## HSTS domains force HTTPS
 Every internet connection should be over HTTPS.
 The [Let's Encrypt](https://letsencrypt.org/) project offers free TLS certificates so there is no excuse to use HTTP, and **many** privacy reasons not to.
 Every one of your favourite ecommerce websites already force HTTPS, however the most common implementation is to return a *301 Moved Permanently* response to any HTTP request directing to the HTTPS url.